justinlaw360/firstprinciple/README.md

 # Cyber Security Incidents Analysis

 Let's zoom in what is the material impact.
 I sort out the most citrical security incidents in each month of 2023 as table below.
-Most impact is data leakage due to exfiltration by hackers.
+Most belong to the impact of data leakage due to exfiltration by hackers.

 |Month in 2023|Victim Company                                       |Incident Description                                                                                                         |Data involved    |Root Cause      |Material Impact|
 |-------------|-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|-----------------|----------------|---------------|